Information and advice if a friend or family member has been a victim of murder, manslaughter or has died in suspicious circumstances in India.

 Other useful information

-Neither the British High Commission nor HM Government accept legal liability with regards to the content of this information sheet.
+Neither the British High Commission nor HM Government accepts legal liability with regards to the content of this information sheet.